jnozzi/cocoadev.com/SiteContent/General/CustomViewsAsListItem.markdown

 ----

 It would help if you'd use proper terminology in relation to this particular API.
 What do you mean by "List Items"?
-Are you referring to [[NSTableView]], [[NSOutlineView]], or what?
-If you're targeting Leopard and all your "list items" are homogeneously-sized, check out [[NSCollectionView]] / [[NSCollectionViewItem]].
+Are you referring to General/NSTableView, General/NSOutlineView, or what?
+If you're targeting Leopard and all your "list items" are homogeneously-sized, check out General/NSCollectionView / General/NSCollectionViewItem.

 ----

-Sorry, my bad, it's the [[NSTableView]], like the Download window for Safari, in there you see each item along with buttons for canceling or reloading.
+Sorry, my bad, it's the General/NSTableView, like the Download window for Safari, in there you see each item along with buttons for canceling or reloading.
 There is even a progress bar in the same column as the text.

 ----